Chanikya-WebDev/Credential-Keep/README.md

 Set Up Environment Variables:

-Create a new file in the root of the project called .env.local.
+Create a file named .env.local.

-Copy the contents of .env.example into this new file.

-Fill in the values using the firebaseConfig object you copied from the Firebase console.
-Remember to prefix each variable with VITE_.

-VITE_FIREBASE_API_KEY="YOUR_API_KEY"
-VITE_FIREBASE_AUTH_DOMAIN="YOUR_AUTH_DOMAIN"
-# ... and so on for all the variables
+Fill it with your Firebase config values, prefixed with VITE_.

 Run the development server:

 npm run dev

-Your application should now be running on http://localhost:5173 (or a similar port).
+🌐 Deployment with Vercel
+Vercel offers a seamless way to deploy Vite applications directly from your GitHub repository.

+Sign Up & Import: Sign up for Vercel with your GitHub account and import the project repository.

+Configure Environment Variables: In the Vercel project settings, add all the VITE_FIREBASE_... variables from your local .env.local file.
+This is a critical step.

+Deploy: Click the "Deploy" button.

+Update API Key Restrictions: Once deployed, add your new Vercel domain (e.g., credential-keep.vercel.app) to the list of allowed HTTP referrers for your API key in the Google Cloud Console.

-Security Best Practices
+🛡️ Security Best Practices
-Security is paramount for an application that handles sensitive data.
-This project adheres to several key security principles:

-Environment Variables: All API keys and Firebase configuration details are stored in a .env.local file, which is explicitly ignored by Git via .gitignore.
-This prevents sensitive keys from ever being committed to the repository.
+Environment Variables: Sensitive keys are stored locally and on the hosting provider, never committed to Git.

-Firestore Security Rules: The database is protected by server-side rules that strictly enforce data ownership.
-A user can only read and write documents that are stored under their unique user ID, making it impossible for one user to access another's data.
+Firestore Security Rules: Server-side rules strictly enforce data ownership.

-Restricted API Key: For production deployment, the Firebase Web API Key should be restricted in the Google Cloud Console to only accept requests from your application's specific domain, preventing unauthorized use.
+Restricted API Key: The Firebase API Key is restricted to only accept requests from the application's domain.